vladmihaisavin/uuid-distributed-generator/Readme.md

    2. With 13 bits we would mitigate 8192 conflicts and we would generate about 300k uuids per second, per thread.
    3. With 14 bits we would generate more than 7.5mil uuids per second, per thread.
    4. Given the fact that we expect 100k requests per second, _12 bits_ should suffice, but we don't need to offer support for multi-threading, so we will use **14 bits**.

+### Note

+If we want to use multithreading, we can reduce the bit size of the sequence and allocate memory for a thread id.

 ## get_id interface